Crisp-skinned salmon with salsa verde

 Salsa: parsley, mint, garlic, basil, capers, anchovies, red wine vinegar, extra virgin olive oil.

 |SMALL (2 FILLETS & SAUCE)|

-Serve with the super greens risoni salad tossed through with a handful of leafy greens or with a green vegetable like asparagus or broccolini.
+Serve with a mixed leaf salad or with a green vegetable like asparagus or broccolini.

 LOW CARB: Just stick with a big salad full of colour, texture and interest - watercress, radicchio, rocket, herbs, finely sliced radish/fennel/cucumber - dressed with olive oil and lemon juice.

 Frozen product.
+Defrost in refrigerator.
 Once defrosted, cook and consume within 48 hours.